lf-energy/tac/process/lifecycle.md

 ### Approval Process

-SIGs will review Sandbox Stage projects that wish to move to the Incubation Stage as part of their annual review or upon request of the project.
-The SIG will make a recommendation through its TAC Representative liaison to the TAC for the project to be considered for the Incubation Stage.
-The project will present a review of its progress, which includes an assessment of completion of the Incubation Stage requirements, at a TAC meeting.
+Sandbox Stage projects that wish to move to the Incubation Stage as part of their [annual review]({% link review_cycle.md %}) or upon request of the project.
+To be considered for the Incubation Stage, the project must present a review of its progress, including an assessment of whether the Incubation Stage requirements have been completed, as part of its annual review or a separate TAC presentation.

 The project must receive the affirmative majority vote of the TAC to become an Incubation Stage project.